mvndi/docs/docs/guides/war.md

 ## End Of War

 After wartime has ended, or all cities / the capital has surrendered (Nation / Civil War), a winner will be decided.
+In Independence war, if the declaring town wins they are unconquered and freed from the occupying nation.
 The winners are the ones with most points / the ones that haven't surrendered (in case anyone has) / the ones that have captured the capital (Nation War).
 The winners will get to keep the towns they have conquered the homeblocks of during the War (Nation War), will absorb the town (Town War), or will become the new capital of the nation (Civil War).

 ## Griefing